 Letter to Gareth from Russian emigré A.V.
 Baikalov

 Although the Gareth Jones Society does not yet have access to Gareth's letter to Mr Baikalov, we do have his reply to Gareth.
-It is undated, but is probably from the Summer of 1933, and follows this text.
+It is undated, but is probably from the Summer of 1933, and is viewable from the link above.
 As well as giving an insight into the wishful thinking of a Russian diaspora imperialist in the 1930s, Baikalov also writes in it of his view that Gareth’s “assumption that the famine has increased nationalist feelings amongst the Ukrainians and other minor nationalities is wrong and cannot be justified by facts”.
 These words indicate that Gareth’s view was that, rather than dousing the flames of nationalism, as today some argue was Stalin’s aim, the famine was actually feeding them.
 In other words the famine was adding to, rather than destroying, a national idea that was already growing as an unintended consequence of the Ukrainization policy pursued by the Bolsheviks in the 1920’s.
 When Gareth wrote a paper on Poland’s Foreign Relations in March 1931 he wasn’t to know that Stalin’s recognition of that consequence meant that Russification was now in the saddle and the earlier policy had already begun to volte-face.

 Writing in that paper in reference to the 1930 harsh ‘Polish pacification’ of Ukrainians in Eastern Galicia, which he believed was brought about through ‘provocation’ by Ukrainian nationalists, Gareth was still able to write that, in contrast,...
 “On the Soviet side of the frontier [from Poland], although any Anti-Communist independence movement is instantly crushed, every effort is made to encourage the Ukrainian language, literature, schools and art”.
 Despite the “brutality” of the Polish troops sent to pacify the region, Gareth has some sympathy for the Polish Government and blames Ukrainian elements for bringing about a robust state response due to “serious provocations”.